Carl Jung

-Freud saw the younger Jung as the heir he had been seeking to take forward his "new science" of psychoanalysis and to this end secured his appointment as president of his newly founded International Psychoanalytical Association.
-Jung's research and personal vision, however, made it difficult for him to follow his older colleague's doctrine and they parted ways.
-This division was personally painful for Jung and resulted in the establishment of Jung's analytical psychology as a comprehensive system separate from psychoanalysis.
+Freud saw the younger Jung not only as the heir he had been seeking to take forward his "new science" of psychoanalysis but as a means to legitimize his own work: Freud and other contemporary psychoanalysts were Jews facing rising antisemitism in Europe, and Jung was raised as Christian, although he did not strictly adhere to traditional Christian doctrine, he saw religion, including Christianity, as a powerful expression of the human psyche and its search for meaning.
+Freud secured Jung's appointment as president of Freud's newly founded International Psychoanalytical Association.
+Jung's research and personal vision, however, made it difficult to follow his older colleague's doctrine, and they parted ways.
+This division was painful for Jung and resulted in the establishment of Jung's analytical psychology, as a comprehensive system separate from psychoanalysis.

 Among the central concepts of analytical psychology is individuation—the lifelong psychological process of differentiation of the self out of each individual's conscious and unconscious elements.
 Jung considered it to be the main task of human development.
-He created some of the best known psychological concepts, including synchronicity, archetypal phenomena, the collective unconscious, the psychological complex and extraversion and introversion.

-Jung was also an artist, craftsman, builder and a prolific writer.
-Many of his works were not published until after his death and some are still awaiting publication.
+He created some of the best-known psychological concepts, including synchronicity, archetypal phenomena, the collective unconscious, the psychological complex, and extraversion and introversion.
+His treatment of American businessman and politician Rowland Hazard in 1926 with his conviction that alcoholics may recover if they have a "vital spiritual (or religious) experience" played a crucial role in the chain of events that led to the formation of Alcoholics Anonymous.
+Jung was an artist, craftsman, builder, and prolific writer.
+Many of his works were not published until after his death, and some remain unpublished.